littlebeanbean7/GradientBoostingRegressor/README.md

 Second, it has a main() function, with which users can test the Predictor() without needing to manually input a lot of records.

 When running the script, the program would ask the user to input a random number, which would refers to the index of a sample in the X_test.csv.
 The program would then fetch the records (patient id and features) and generate the prediction.

+### 4. How to Use

+In your working directory:

+1) Put the data/ folder into this directory
+2) Create a directory saved_model/
+3) Create a directory code/, and put the 2 scripts into the directory: Regressor.py and Predictor.py
+4) To generate the model, run $python3 Regressor.py
+5) To predict, run $python3 Predictor.py